telerik/kendo-ui-core/docs/web/datetimepicker/how-to/override-hours.md

 ---
-title: Override hours in the popup
+title: Override Hours in the Popup
-page_title: Override hours in the popup
+page_title: Override Hours in the Popup | Kendo UI DateTimePicker Widget
-description: Example that shows how to override hours in the popup
+description: "Learn how to override hours in the popup of the Kendo UI DateTimePicker widget."
+slug: howto_override_hours_inpopup_datetimepicker
 ---

-# How to override hours in the popup
+# Override Hours in the Popup

-Example that shows how to override hours in the popup
+The example below demonstrates how to override hours in the popup:

-#### Example:
+###### Example

 ```html
 <input id="datetimepicker" />